Plusnet SIM only explained

 - Is Plusnet Mobile a good network?

 - Data and calling features

 - Frequently asked questions

 Plusnet is best known as a broadband provider and for that guy on the adverts who promises to "do you proud".
-But it also has a range of 30-day and 12-month SIM only deals, often giving away Plusnet Reward Cards or doubling up the data on selected tariffs.
+But it also has a range of 30-day rolling contract SIM only deals, and bonus monthly mobile data for existing Plusnet broadband customers.

 Plusnet Mobile doesn’t offer handsets, so you will need to get yourself a phone from somewhere else to team with your Plusnet SIM.
 Unless of course you’re happy with the phone you’ve already got – in which case, good for you.